Preparing to be a competitive applicant

 Q: What is the minimum GPA/MCAT I need to apply?

 A: We do not have a minimum GPA requirement as we give credit for remediation and improvement.
 We do not require a minimum MCAT score to receive a secondary invitation prior to the final score release of the year; however, a minimum of 500 is required for interview consideration.
-Our average science GPA is 3.79; our average MCAT is 514.
+Our average science GPA for entering students is 3.86; our average MCAT is 515.
 The further your GPA and/or MCAT score is below the average, the more difficult it will be for you to be considered for acceptance.

 Q: I have excellent grades and a great MCAT.
 How important is getting health-care experience really?